-As part of your modernization effort you may also be considering a new analytics use case, modern workplace, or customer-facing digital product.
+- We know that elements of this approach have been happening for some time, but this itself has not been recognised as a pattern in its own right until recently.
+By fully embracing this approach you can - be considering a new analytics use case, modern workplace, or customer-facing digital product.
 This can be your forcing function to get going with a data mesh.
-By bringing together business domain expertise, data architecture, infrastructure, applications and the organization's core principles, you can make a success of this first product, iterate continuously, and align your approach to support the target end state.
+By bringing together business domain expertise, data architecture, infrastructure, applications and the organisation's core principles, you can make a success of this first product, iterate continuously, and align your approach to support the target end state.

-Modernizing your data platform is a huge first step, but the journey from Storage to Story and a modern data architecture to compete with the digital natives is right in front of you.
+Modernising your data platform is a huge first step, but the journey from Storage to Story and a modern data architecture to compete with the digital natives is right in front of you.